goessner/v2/README.md

 * Symplectic geometry is coordinate free, i.e. coordinates aren't needed except weexplicitly want them.
 * The definition of an explicit origin is not required.
 * Transformation matrices are rarely need.
-Similarity transformation mostly does whatwe want.
+Similarity transformation mostly does what we want.

-In its version 3.0 `v2` class library has undergone considerable changes.
+`v2` class library in its version 3.0 has undergone considerable changes.
 We now have `v2` objects as well as `v2` static functions.
 Latter work with arbitrary objects as long as these expose `x` and `y` members or `x` and `y` getters and setters.

 * `v2` objects
     * Properties